brianhigh/computing_bootcamp/R/R_language_basics.md

 ## Vectorized operations versus loops

 Alternatively, we could have used a loop to iterate through the input data.
-This approach would calculate a single BMI for each loop iteration.
+This approach would calculate a single adult BMI for each loop iteration.

 We can implement this approach with a `for()` loop.